Niranjan-Abhilash/TeslaScript/README.md

 ## ⚡ What is TeslaScript?

-TeslaScript is a lightweight programming language designed for fast scripting, automation, and creativity.
+TeslaScript is a lightweight programming language designed for fast scripting and creativity.
 It combines simple syntax with powerful functionality — perfect for learning or building small scripts.

 Click <a href="https://teslascript.pages.dev">here</a> to access the official TeslaScript Website.